pvblaunch/The-Information-Boundary-Universe/README.md

 ## 💬 Peer Review & Collaborative Discussion

-Theoretical advancements thrive on rigorous, open critique.
-If you wish to interact with the logic of this paper, please use the appropriate channel below:
+For academic dialogue, community extensions, and technical feedback regarding this framework:

-* **Technical Queries & Logical Derivations:** To debate an axiom, challenge a boundary constraint, or analyze specific error-correction mechanics, please open a structured thread in the [GitHub Discussions Tab](https://github.com/pvblaunch/The-Information-Boundary-Universe).
-This keeps technical peer review transparent and publicly searchable.
+* **Public Forum:** Please open a thread in the [GitHub Discussions Tab](https://github.com/discussions) to ask questions or share your implementation results.
-* **General Commentary & Meta-Analysis:** To engage with the broader philosophical and cosmological implications of an information-boundary universe, leave a comment on the corresponding essay at [Substack](https://semanticbiophysics.substack.com).
+* **Research Updates:** For ongoing deep-dives and essays surrounding this research, subscribe to my [Substack](https://semanticbiophysics.substack.com).

 ---

 ## ⚖️ Intellectual Property & Copyright Notice